Fate/Apocrypha: Plot

 Fate/Apocrypha takes place in an alternate timeline from Fate/stay night.
 In the Third Holy Grail War that happened during the Second World War, Darnic Prestone Yggdmillennia steals the Greater Grail for the Third Reich, but then double crosses them and smuggles it for himself, taking it to Romania.
 Sixty years later, the Yggdmillennia clan declare war upon the Mage's Association in the Greater Grail War, pitting two teams of Servants against one another.
 Yggdmillennia and the Mage's Association's teams are referred to as the Black and Red factions respectively.

-Kairi Shishigou, a necromancer hired by the Clock Tower, summons the Saber-class Mordred.
-The Red faction is led by priest Shirou Kotomine, though Shishigou remains independent, distrusting him.
-Shirou and his Servant, Semiramis, subdue the other masters of Red, stealing their command spell to control their Servants: Karna, Atalanta, Achilles, William Shakespeare, and Spartacus.
+Kairi Shishigō, a necromancer hired by the Clock Tower, summons the Saber-class Mordred.
+The Red faction is led by priest Shirō Kotomine, though Shishigō remains independent, distrusting him.
+Shirō and his Servant, Semiramis, subdue the other masters of Red, stealing their command spells to control their Servants: Karna, Atalanta, Achilles, William Shakespeare, and Spartacus.
 The Black faction's Servants include Vlad III, Siegfried, Chiron, Astolfo, Avicebron, and Frankenstein's monster.
-Their rebellious seventh member, Jack the Ripper, murders her intended master in favour of prostitute Rika Rikudou.
+Their rebellious seventh member, Jack the Ripper, murders her intended master in favor of prostitute Rika Rikudō.

-Jeanne d’Arc is summoned as the mediating Ruler-class in the war, inhabiting the body of Laeticia, a French student.
-Receiving visions of Shirou, Jeanne tries to reach the Red faction, but they travel in Semiramis’ Hanging Gardens of Babylon towards Yggdmillennia's domain in Trifas.
+Jeanne d'Arc is summoned as the mediating Ruler-class in the war, inhabiting the body of Laeticia, a French student.
+Receiving visions of Shirō, Jeanne tries to reach the Red faction, but they travel in Semiramis' Hanging Gardens of Babylon towards Yggdmillennia's domain in Trifas.
 Spartacus is captured by Yggdmillennia after trying to storm their domain.